dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      released, which will be one of :const:`$left-button`, :const:`$middle-button`, or :const:`$right-button`.

-     *Note:* The function *event-button* records the button state at the time that the event occurred, and hence can be different from :gf:`pointer-button-state`.
+     .. note:: The function *event-button* records the button state at the time that the event occurred, and hence can be different from :gf:`pointer-button-state`.

    :seealso: